anton-tchekov/editor/README.md

 ## TODO

 ### Textbuffer
-- Indent Selected using Tab
+- Indent Selected using Tab (small problem with cursors)
-- Align defines automatically?
+- Highlight focused word

 ### Modes
 - Search and replace in file and whole folder